kousik-kr/Wide-Path/GOOGLE_DRIVE_SETUP.md

 4. Enter the Google Drive file IDs for your datasets:
    - **Nodes File ID**: The Google Drive file ID for the nodes dataset
    - **Edges File ID**: The Google Drive file ID for the edges dataset
+   - **Clusters File ID**: The Google Drive file ID for the cluster information of nodes
+   - **Width-Distance File ID**: The Google Drive file ID for the width and distance information of edges
    - **Dataset Directory**: The directory where datasets should be stored (default: current directory)

 ### Getting Google Drive File IDs